Native Plants • Drought Tolerant Plants • Water Fountains • Unique Accessories

 Find out the mature size of the plant, and select plants appropriate for the space.
 Buying a tree in a 5 gallon container may seem perfect for your 15’ space.
-But if that tree matures to 30’, you’ve got a problem that can only be fixed by constant pruning as the tree ages—which is not healthy for the plant.
-So check the tag or ask your nursery professional.
-Plants we stock are appropriate for the zone we live in.
+But if that tree matures to 30’, you’ve got a problem that can only be fixed by constant pruning as the tree ages—which is not healthy for the plant and ends up costing you extra in time and money.
+A good suggestion is to check the tag or ask your nursery professional.
+The plants that Desert Foothills Nursery stock are appropriate for the zone we live in.

-Fortunately, the dryness of the desert means that we don’t have a lot of fungal or bacterial issues with our plants.
-So, many plant problems result from inadequate watering.
-Like people, plants “sweat” (called transpiration) to keep cool.
-And, like people, if they don’t have enough water, they’ll become stressed.
+Fortunately, the dryness of the desert means that we don’t have a whole lot of fungal or bacterial issues with our plants.
+So, many plant problems result from inadequately watering them.
+Like people, your plants “sweat” (called transpiration) to keep them cool.
+And, like people, if they don’t have enough water they will become stressed from lack of hydration.
 So try the 1-2-3 rule (above) to make sure your plant is getting the water it needs.
-If you still have an issue, take a picture of the infected plant—or, better yet, take plant tissue to the University of Arizona Cooperative Extension office and they can help diagnose the problem for you.
+If you are still having issues, please take a picture of the infected plant—or, better yet, take plant tissue to the University of Arizona Cooperative Extension Office and they can help diagnose the problem for you.

 Great question!
 Often, you’ll see Zone numbers on plant tags.
-But unless you know your Zones, the numbers will be meaningless.
+But unless you know your Zone numbers, the numbers will seem meaningless.
 Add that “Zones” relative to gardening are used by several organizations, so it can get quite confusing.
 The USDA Hardiness Zone is what shows up on most plant tags.
-For the Phoenix and low desert area, we are in USDA Hardiness Zone 9A.
+For the Phoenix and lower desert areas, we are in USDA Hardiness Zone 9A.
 But some California growers use the Sunset Climate Zones—in which case, Phoenix is in Sunset Climate Zone 13.
-The University of Arizona Cooperative Extension also has the Arizona Plant Climate Zones and Phoenix is in Zone 5.
-So if you’re looking at a plant tag and you’re not sure what it means, check with your nursery professional.
+The University of Arizona Cooperative Extension Office also has the Arizona Plant Climate Zones and Phoenix is in Zone 5.
+So if you’re looking at a plant tag and you’re not sure what it means, the best advice is to check with your local nursery professional.

-Knowing which climate zone you’re in is an important guideline for choosing plants, but knowing the microclimates in your yard is a better bet.
-A cool, shady spot will not work for a vegetable garden and a west-facing wall with reflected heat will not work for most succulents.
+Knowing which climate zone you’re in is an important guideline for choosing plants, but knowing the micro-climates in your yard is a better option.
+A cool, shady spot will not work for a vegetable garden that requires a lot of sun and a west-facing wall with reflected heat will not work for most cacti and succulents.
 So watch how the sun hits your yard at various times of the day and year.
-See how water runs after a rain.
+See how water runs after a rainstorm.
 Look for high spots and low spots.
-Feel the prevailing winds.
-All of these factors create microclimates in your yard, each of which will have different gardening needs.
+Feel the prevailing wind direction.
+All of these factors create micro-climates in your yard, each of which will have different gardening needs.

-Also, if you select locally grown plants, you can pretty much be assured that the plants will work here in Phoenix.
-Nurseries sometimes grow their own plants, or they’ll get them from a wholesaler such as Mountain States Wholesale Nursery or V & P. Many plants grown in California will also work here, but be aware that—depending on where the grower is located—the climate can be vastly different from the low desert.
-So check the plant tag or ask your nursery professional.
+Also, if you select locally grown plants, you can pretty much be assured that the plants will work here in the Phoenix area.
+Nurseries sometimes grow their own plants, or they’ll get them from a wholesaler such as Mountain States Wholesale Nursery or V & P. Many plants that are grown in California will also work here, but be aware that—depending on where the grower is located—the climate can be vastly different from the low desert.
+So check the plant’s tag or ask your local nursery professional.

 These terms are sometimes used interchangeably, but there’s a distinct difference between them.
 Compost is decomposing organic matter used to improve the soil, while mulch is used to cover the soil.
 In Phoenix gardens, compost is often used in vegetable gardens and non-native annual gardens to give our alkaline soils more acidity and increased nutrient.
 Mulch, on the other hand, is used to cover the soil to reduce heat and evaporation, prevent weeds, reduce erosion and improve appearance.
 Mulches can be organic (wood chips, dead leaves, straw) and will eventually decompose and change the soil—which is why they’re often confused with compost.
 Most often, here in Phoenix, we use an inorganic mulch, such as decomposed granite.

-Remove any existing mulch from the area.
+Remove as much existing mulch from the area.
 Dig the hole so that 10% of the rootball is above grade and the hole is at least 2-3 times as wide as the rootball.
-This helps loosen our compacted soil, giving the roots room to grow and providing oxygen for the plant.
+This helps loosen our compacted soil, giving the roots room to grow and providing much needed oxygen for the plant.